StuartSmith/PhotographyWebSite/README.md

 ```
 ## JQUERY

-Press the show work button to create smooth scrolling  Jqueury effect down the screen to show the first photo in the array of
+Press the show work button to create smooth scrolling  Jqueury effect down the screen to show the first photo in the array of photos